 I am pleased to offer you the post of Apprentice [job title] at the salary of [£XX,XXX] per annum starting on [DD,MM,YYYY]

-Full details of the Apprenticeship appointment terms and conditions is set out in the enclosed Apprenticeship Agreement and accompanying documents.
+Full details of the Apprenticeship appointment terms and conditions is set out in the enclosed Apprenticeship Agreement and accompanying documents

 Please note that this contract is fixed-term because it is a set Apprenticeship programme, with an anticipated fixed end date as specified in the enclosed Agreement.
 As such, this appointment carries with it no commitment to a subsequent career appointment within the University.